ChenLiu-1996/starter-hugo-academic/content/publication/preprint_num1/index.md

 ---
-title: "Deep Learning Substitutes Gadolinium in Detecting Functional and Structural Brain Lesions with MRI"
+title: "Adversarial Focal Loss: Asking Your Discriminator for Hard Examples"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Nanyan Zhu
-- Dipika Sikka
-- Xinyang Feng
-- Haoran Sun
-- Xueqing Liu
-- Sabrina Gjerswold-Selleck
-- Hong-Jian Wei
-- Pavan Upadhyayula
-- Angeliki Mela
-- Peter Canoll
-- Cheng-Chia Wu
-- Andrew Laine
-- Jeffrey Lieberman
+- Xiaomeng Dong
-- Frank Provenzano
+- Michael Potter
-- Scott Small
+- Hsi-Ming Chang
-- Jia Guo
+- Ravi Soni

 # Author notes (optional)
 author_notes:
-- "Equal contribution"
-- "Equal contribution"
+- "Project lead"

-date: "2020-08-26T00:00:00Z"
+date: "2022-05-19T00:00:00Z"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2022-01-01T00:00:00Z"
+publishDate: "2022-07-16T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;